 We searched all over and tried out lots of lights, and these are the best, hands down, for use on a flag pole.
 They are made for bladed seatposts, and so they fit right on to a flagpole with a simple O-ring, no shims or adapters required.
 They are thin and aero, super BRIGHT, and USB rechargeable.
 Easy on/off, great side visibility, and they run for a long time.
 Made by Cateye, known for making some of the most reliable lights out there.
-Available in 100 lumen white for pointing forwards, and 80 lumen red for pointing backwards.
-Both have exceptionally wide illumination patterns, and are very visible from the side and even a bit 180 degrees from the main beam.
-The rear light, for example, even has a noticeable amount of visibility from the front.
+With 80 lumens of red light and exceptionally wide illumination patterns, this light is very visible from the side and even a bit 180 degrees from the main beam.
+It even has a noticeable amount of visibility from the front.
 There are 6 flashing modes, ranging from 1 hour on steady super bright to 30 hours on regular flash.
 Other patterns come in at 5, 8, 16, and 16 hours of run time.
 We are very happy with these lights.
 They work well, are very visible, they don't weigh down your flagpole, and they fully recharge in 2-3 hours.

 1. There are lots of lights out there.
 What makes these lights so special?